tartansandal/bash-completion-recipe/README.md

 # A conda recipe for the `bash-completion` package.

+> This recipe has been moved to conda-forge and this repository has been retired.
+>
+> Please submit issues and pull requests to https://github.com/conda-forge/bash-completion-feedstock.

 The [`bash-completion`][1] library provides sophisticated tab completion support for a large number of command line utilities.
 In particular, it is required by the [`conda-bash-completion`][2] package which provides tab completion for the `conda` command.